jfrank-nih/.github/.github/ISSUE_TEMPLATE/component.md

 ---
 name: Atomic Component
-about: This template defines a template for atomic component issues.
+about: This template defines a template for atomic component issues for the *Design System*.
 title: "[Short Name]"
 labels: component
 ---